15 Cat deterrents for gardens to keep them feline free

 Available as a pack of 2, the Scare Cat is a realistic feline shape complete with reflective glass eyes.

 Made from metal, it’s fully weatherproof, so can be left outdoors all year round.
-No matter what the weather, this nifty idea will deter unwanted visitors away from your garden and pond.
+No matter the weather, this nifty idea will deter unwanted visitors away from your garden and pond.

 Each figure comes on a spike, allowing easy installation.
 Of course, you can use cable ties to attach them to the top of a fence or to a shed.